Antonio Diez de los Rios

 Bio

-Antonio Diez de los Rios is the Director, Monetary Policy Analysis & Research in the Financial Markets Department (FMD) at the Bank of Canada.
+Antonio Diez de los Rios is a Senior Research Advisor in the Financial Markets Department.
 His primary interests include the pricing of fixed-income securities and asset pricing models of exchange rate determination.
 In particular, he is interested in the use of yield curve models to extract financial market participants’ expectations about the future path of monetary policy.
 Antonio Diez de los Rios received his PhD in Economics from CEMFI (Madrid, Spain) and was a post-doctoral fellow at the Universite de Montreal.

 CBDC and Monetary Sovereignty